How to Register a Sole Proprietorship in Equatorial Guinea

 Need help onboarding international talent?

 Located on the shores of the Atlantic Ocean, this is one of the smallest African countries.
 It borders Cameroon in the north and Gabon in the south.
 Currently, the country has about 1.8 million inhabitants, while the capital Malabo has about 300,000 inhabitants.
 Economically, this country has large oil reserves, making them one of the wealthiest countries in Africa.
-GDP growth in 2021 is projected at about 2.1%.
+Current GDP grew 3.1%, and is projected to decline 1.4% in 2023, with a great recovery of 6.3% in 2024.

 Disclaimer: Be aware that this article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.